 The "winter package" presented by the European Commission, contains several directives and proposals, most notably on renewable energy, energy efficiency, the energy performance of buildings, and market design.
-The proposals are aimed at unlocking investments in the energy transformation, empowering customers to be the main drivers of this transformation, and improving cross-border cooperation to strengthen the internal market.
+The proposals are aimed at unlocking

 Heating and cooling account for approximately 50% of energy consumption in Europe and are increasingly perceived as an important area for achieving European and national decarbonisation targets.
 Sustainable energy supply and reducing energy demand continue to be key political issues.
 City climate agendas and customer participation are playing an important role in the energy transformation throughout Europe.